JoyberryStudios/joyberrystudios.github.io/_posts/2022-01-05-drawstringBag.md

 ---
 layout: blogpost
-title: "Sew a Drawstring Bag with No Exposed Seams or Liner"
+title: "Sew a Drawstring Bag with No Exposed Seams or Lining"
 image: /assets/images/blogs/January2022/drawstringBag/pinterest2.png
 date: 2022-01-05
 tags: sewing sewingScraps sewingHome
-description: "Sew your own drawstring bag with no exposed seams or liner"
+description: "Sew your own drawstring bag with no exposed seams or lining"
 comments: true
 ---
 ## Uses for Drawstring Bag